dpolioudakis/tcga-multimodal-survival/README.md

 # Multimodal Survival Modeling with TCGA

-A step-by-step guide to building and evaluating multimodal models for 5-year overall survival prediction using TCGA BRCA RNA-seq and clinical data.
-Covers leakage control, strong baselines, attention-based fusion, and decision-oriented evaluation.
+A step-by-step guide to building and evaluating survival models on TCGA BRCA RNA-seq and clinical data — from logistic regression through XGBoost to attention-based deep learning.

 ---